Baby’s Development – Week 9

 If you’ve been breastfeeding, and have decided to change to formula, or have simply decided to start supplementing your breast milk, finding the right formula and bottles for your baby is the next step.
 Getting the formula right can be tricky, and it sometimes takes a couple of tries before you find the one that’s right for your baby.
 Choosing the correct bottle and teats may also take some time to get right, particularly if your baby is a finicky eater or was premature.
 Breast-fed babies can sometimes take some coaxing to start drinking formula, attached as they are to your breast!
 Asking around, and doing a little research online could save you and your little one some tears.

 Baby fevers are normally a sign that your baby is fighting an infection.
 By taking his temperature, you can normally confirm your suspicions and you can then figure out the best way to act.
-A baby under three months is considered to have a fever when his temperature is 38 degrees c or over.
+A baby under three months is considered to have a fever when his temperature is 38 degrees celsius or over.
 When in doubt, always give your GP a shout.

 Breastfeeding problems and solutions